c2platform/ansible-collection-forgerock/roles/ds_cli/README.md

 # Ansible Role ForgeRock Directory Services CLI

 This role downloads and installs ForgeRock Directory Services CLI.
 ForgeRock does not provide a seperate install for CLI utilities.
+We need it on e.g. the AM node in order to do 'ping' calls to DS machines.

 > Server distributions include command-line tools for installing, configuring, and managing servers.
 The tools make it possible to script all operations.
 >